sunary/flask-optimize/README.md

 ```shell
 pip install flask-optimize
 ```
-For python 3, You need manual install because the new version is not publish yet to [pypi](https://pypi.python.org/pypi)
+For python 3, You need manual install because the new version is not published yet to [pypi](https://pypi.python.org/pypi)

 ## Requirements: ##